Scroll down

 Access to Work quick guide

-This guide gives an overview of the Access to Work service provided by the Department for Work and Pensions and the centralised pathway at University Hospitals Birmingham NHS Foundation Trust (UHB) to implement their recommendations.
+This guide gives an overview of the Access to Work service provided by the Department for Work and Pensions and the centralised pathway at University Hospitals Birmingham NHS Foundation Trust (UHB) to implement their recommendation.
+Access to Work supports staff with a disability, neurodiversity illness or health condition, including mental health who are:

 • in paid employment or self-employed